PNW Holiday Gift Guide: For the Foodie in Your Life

 Support local roasters, like Victrola Coffee in Seattle or quirky Courier Coffee Roasters in Portland, and give the gift that keeps on giving: fresh coffee beans.
 This is an especially great (and easy!) idea for family and friends who don’t live here in the PNW.
 You can even go the extra mile with a whole coffee-themed package, complete with a couple of mugs and a pour-over coffee maker or French Press.

 Set your friends and family members up for success in the kitchen and sign them up for a healthy cooking class, such as the “Healthy, fresh and zingy” class at Hipcooks in Portland or Seattle.
-A couple of others to consider are the “Vegetarian/Vegan Delight” class at Portland’s Culinary Workshop or the “Cooking and Eating Local” class at .
+A couple of others to consider are the “Vegetarian/Vegan Delight” class at Portland’s Culinary Workshop or learn to create a multi-course meal using seasonal market ingredients with a cooking class at Eat Seattle.
 If you’re reluctant to sign someone up for specific dates, gift certificates are always a good way to go.

 A PNW Cookbook